vinstic-myshell/myshell-doc-en/faq/others.md

 There are several ways to get the limited 10,000 MyShell Genesis Pass:

 1. Earn Shell points by completing tasks in the MyShell reward center and redeem them with Shell points;
-2. Participate in the White List activities of Web3 cooperative communities, which will be announced in the Discord channel and can also be found on [Broken link](broken-reference "mention");
+2. Participate in the White List activities of Web3 cooperative communities, which will be announced in the Discord channel and can also be found in [Broken link](broken-reference "mention");
 3. Participate in community contribution tasks, which will be posted in the Apply-to-join channel in Discord or in the builders channel.
 The builders channel requires an introduction of yourself in the Apply-to-join channel and pass the review.
 These tasks include internal testing, secondary creation, forwarding Twitter, etc. Depending on the difficulty of the task, different rules may be adopted for lottery or direct distribution;
 4. Through community purchases or waiting for NFT platform purchases in the future.